anewton1998/rdap_guide/src/protocol/json.md

 Here are some examples:

-* `1990-12-31T23:59:59Z` - 31st of December, 1990, at 1 second before midnight.
+* `1990-12-31T23:59:59Z` - 31st of December 1990, at 1 second before midnight.
 * `1990-12-31T23:59:60Z` - a leap second at the end of 1990.
 * `1996-12-19T16:39:57-08:00` - a date and time offset from UTC by -8 hours.

-The benefit of using [RFC 3339](https://datatracker.ietf.org/doc/html/rfc3339) date and time values is that they are somewhat readable to most humans but they also can be sorted alphabetically.
+The benefit of using [RFC 3339](https://datatracker.ietf.org/doc/html/rfc3339) date and time values is that they are somewhat readable to most humans, but they also can be sorted alphabetically.